-"The ancient Greeks gave the land of the pharaohs the name Egypt, which means "mystery, mystery".
-It is especially felt here that the secret of the once glorious civilization is still hidden on this earth-in these stones, in the smiles of the gods, in the verticals of the columns, but above all-in its Wisdom."
+"The ancient Greeks gave the land of the pharaohs the name Egypt, which means "mystery, mystery."
+It is especially felt here that the secret of the once glorious civilization is still hidden on this earth-in these stones, in the smiles of the gods, in the verticals of the columns, but above all in its Wisdom."

 Where is Cairo located?
 Cairo is Egypt.
 Egypt is Africa, one of its many countries located in the north of the continent.
 Part of Egypt is located in Asia, more precisely on the Sinai Peninsula.
 It is bordered by the Mediterranean Sea to the north and the Red Sea to the east.
-Next door are Libya, Israel, Sudan and the Gaza Strip.
+Next door are Libya, Israel, Sudan, and the Gaza Strip.
 Cairo is the capital of Egypt.
 A state within a state, built-in time.
-Located in the place of Africa, where the Nile River, passing through a vast continent and 5 countries, ends its path, expanding, passes into the river delta, aiming at the Mediterranean Sea.
+Located in place of Africa, where the Nile River, passing through a vast continent and 5 countries, ends its path, expanding, passes into the river delta, aiming at the Mediterranean Sea.
 Cairo closes the path of the river, being a kind of gate.
-Cairo is the largest city in Africa with a population of more than 19 million people on the continent.
+Cairo is the largest city in Africa, with a population of more than 19 million people on the continent.
 This city combines both a modern metropolis and an ancient civilization, the largest economy in Africa with Asia and Europe.

 Cairo has a second name for the Diamond Button.
 Why is Cairo called the diamond button?
 Because of the location of Egypt, or rather Cairo.
-Imagine a shirt with the top button undone, and the second button holding the open collar, and this button should be strong, see, it has a lot of stress.
+Imagine a shirt with the top button undone and the second button holding the open collar, and this button should be strong, see, it has a lot of stress.
 The city is located in the Nile River Delta, where the main industrial and agricultural capacities of Egypt are concentrated.
-And the city has a favourable economic and geographical position, so it is called the diamond button.
-And for another reason, Cairo has such a name: an overpopulated place, through which numerous trade routes pass, and in this case "diamond" does not mean beautiful, but strong, durable.
+And the city has a favorable economic and geographical position, so it is called the diamond button.
+And for another reason, Cairo has such a name: an overpopulated place, through which numerous trade routes pass, and in this case, "diamond" does not mean beautiful, but strong, durable.

 With a camera in Cairo

 Many and many of their trips are celebrated on Instagram.
 Indeed, this is a kind of diary, where the traveler leaves his notes in the form of a quick second, and sometimes measured photos, which, as a rule, turn out to be very lively and interesting both for himself and for other people on the eve of new trips in the footsteps of the photos taken on Instagram.
 It's hard to narrow it down to 12 Instagrammable places in Cairo, as there are many places in this amazing city.
-From the narrow streets to the great mosques, there is so much beauty in the city's scenery in the morning, afternoon, evening and night that can be captured and preserved in the beautiful Instagram photos of Cairo.
+From the narrow streets to the great mosques, there is so much beauty in the city's scenery in the morning, afternoon, evening, and night that can be captured and preserved in the beautiful Instagram photos of Cairo.
 You are completely locked in here, in ancient and mysterious Egypt.

 1. The Citadel of Cairo